Canon 5DS R vs Nikon D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS R and the D850 are recent models that feature in their makers' current product line-up.
+Both the 5DS R and the D850 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the 5DS R does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.